James Valentine (guitarist): Career

 Valentine played in Lincoln bands: Montag, Kid Quarkstar, Mondello and Happy Dog.
 In 2000, Happy Dog changed its name to Square and he moved to Los Angeles from Anaheim, California, where he taught private guitar lessons out of his home.
 Valentine had also played with Reel Big Fish, firstly when guitarist Aaron Barrett broke his hand in 2000, and later in 2001, when Barrett fell down some stairs.
 Valentine displayed a picture from one Reel Big Fish show he played during Maroon 5's appearance on MTV Cribs.
 Eventually the members of Square and Kara's Flowers became friends and when Adam Levine, Jesse Carmichael, Mickey Madden and Ryan Dusick began looking for another guitarist, Valentine was approached.
 Personal tensions in Square helped the decision to join the band and shortly afterward, Kara's Flowers became Maroon 5.

 Valentine is a friend of John Mayer, whom he met in 1996 at Berklee College of Music in Boston, Massachusetts.
 Valentine once tried to get Mayer to move to Lincoln to play guitar for the Lincoln blues rock band Baby Jason and the Spankers.
 An opening slot on Mayer's 2003 summer tour helped bring widespread exposure to Maroon 5.
 Valentine contributed guitar work to Mayer's September 2006 release Continuum on the songs "Stop This Train" and "In Repair."

 Valentine also played guitar on Jenny Lewis' 2006 solo album, Rabbit Fur Coat with The Watson Twins and has appeared in her music video for the first single, "Rise Up with Fists!!".
+Valentine was featured on a cover version of the Maroon 5 song "Sunday Morning", performed by Caleb Chapman's Crescent Super Band with singer Madi Christensen from the group's album Don't Look Down (2014).

+In 2016, Valentine partnered with Ernie Ball Music Man to release his signature "Valentine" electric guitar.

+In 2024, James Valentine composed the original score for the short film American Cancer Story, directed by José Padilha.
+The film addresses issues related to childhood cancer and gun violence in the United States.
+Valentine, stated that he was “drawn to this project because I've been concerned about these two issues for a very long time.”
+The project received recognition at the Clio Awards for its creative execution, with Valentine's score included as part of the awarded work.